libavg/libavg/sphinxdoc/player.rst

         .. py:method:: setTimeout(time, pyfunc) -> int

-            Sets a python callable object that should be executed after a set amount of time. :py:meth:`setTimeout` returns an id that can be used to call :py:meth:`clearInterval()` to stop the function from being called.
+            Sets a python callable object that should be executed after a set amount of time.
+The callable is executed exactly once (use :py:meth:`setInterval` to trigger regular callbacks).
+            :py:meth:`setTimeout` returns an id that can be used to call :py:meth:`clearInterval()` to stop the function from being called.

             :param int time: Number of milliseconds before the call.